 And so, He pried my grasping fingers from the substitutes, and then held my hand in His own.
 And when I began to realize just how idolatrous my heart had become, and allowed His conviction to bring about repentance…well, that changed everything.

 Because then He turned my unfaithful heart back to Himself.
 And I began to encounter Him once again.
-Which is what I’ve been needing all along, with or without the trials.
+Which is what I needed all along, with or without the trials.

 So what now?

-I am thankful for the trials I’ve faced this year.
-As I grow to know Him more and love Him better, I can tell you with certainty that it has been beyond worth it.
+I am thankful for the trials I faced that year, and for the ones I’ve faced since.
+As I’ve grown to know Him more and love Him better, I can tell you with certainty that it has been beyond worth it.

 “Indeed, I count everything as loss